-- 95. The ECtHR has a considerable body of jurisprudence establishing that a mere collection and storage of personal data constitutes interference permissible or not with the right to privacy enshrined in Article 8 of the European Convention on Human Rights (ECHR).
+99. The ECtHR has a considerable body of jurisprudence establishing that a mere collection and storage of personal data constitutes interference - permissible or not - with the right to privacy enshrined in Article 8 of the European Convention on Human Rights (ECHR).
 The subsequent use of the stored information has no bearing on that finding.
 Thus, the RAA also constitutes an interference with privacy rights.
 Equally, the Court has found that it does not matter whether the information gathered on an individual was sensitive or whether the applicant had been inconvenienced in any way.
-This is also echoed in the jurisprudence of the ECJ. - 96.
-In a very recent and important decision in Digital Rights Ireland and Marine and Natural Resources case (hereinafter 'Digital Rights Ireland case', the ECJ made it clear that the retention of personal data for the purpose of possible access to them by the competent national authorities directly and specifically affects private life and, consequently, the rights guaranteed by Article 7 and 8 of the Charter.
-The access of the competent national authorities to the data constitutes a further interference with that fundamental right. - 97.
-Accordingly, the provisions specifying data retention as well as the disclosure obligation under 3.3.
-RAA constitute an interference with the individual rights guaranteed by Article 8 of
+This is also echoed in the jurisprudence of the ECJ.
+This

+100. In a very recent and important decision in Digital Rights Ireland and Marine and Natural Resources case (hereinafter 'Digital Rights Ireland case'), the ECJ made it clear that the retention of personal data for the purpose of possible access to them by the competent national authorities directly and specifically affects private life and, consequently, the rights guaranteed by Article 7 and 8 of the European Union's Charter of Fundamental Rights.
+The access of the competent national authorities to the data constitutes a further interference with that fundamental right.